fbpx

 The Flarm module integrated in AIR³ 7.3+ is using 868 MHz data communication frequency currently.

-The Flarm module integrated in AIR³ 7.3+ V2 uses all frequencies used by Flarm worldwide.
+The Flarm module integrated in AIR³ 7.3+ V2 and 7.35+ uses all frequencies used by Flarm worldwide.
 The module selects automatically the right frequency.

 868.2-868.4 MHz (Europe, Africa)